learneradarsh/FOUT/README.md

 ## Contributing

 We welcome contributions to improve this library!
-If you have suggestions, bug reports, or would like to contribute code, please open an issue or submit a pull request.of Invisible Text (FOIT).
-By applying modern font loading techniques, this library improves website performance, reduces layout shifts, and enhances the overall user experience.
+If you have suggestions, bug reports, or would like to contribute code, please open an issue or submit a pull request.